jeff-ws/temoa/docs/source/Documentation.rst

    \text{FV} = \text{NPV} \cdot {(1 + GDR)^n}

 where :math:`n` is in years.
-This parameter is only used in Temoa's objective function.
+This parameter is used to calculate all discounted costs, which are the basis of the objective function.
+Costs are discounted to the first future time period in the model by default.
+If running a Myopic run, the discount base year can be set in the MetaData table.
+This is the :code:`MyopicBaseYear`.

+The output in the :code:`OutputCost` table shows both discounted and non-discounted (raw) values for all model costs.
+Of note, all loan costs are displayed as an annuity cost in the vintage year, not as a string of payments.

 GrowthRateMax
 ^^^^^^^^^^^^^